irbull/mars-top-10/top10.md

 ---------------
 Throughout my day I work on several different projects.
 I work with Tomcat servers, CouchDB, C/C++ builds, node.js and many other technologies.
 Docker has been a life-saver when it comes to managing all these stacks, and I’m excited to see Docker tools integrated directly within Eclipse.

 There is a new Docker perspective that you can use to connect to a Docker daemon.
-There are views to manage your images and containers and even an log inspector.
+There are views to manage your images and containers and even a log inspector.

 ![Docker View](images/docker.png)